Category

 For most creative teams, the question is not "Storyflow vs Mural" but "Storyflow plus what else".
 Storyflow plus Final Draft for screenwriting.
 Storyflow plus Milanote for mood boards.
 Storyflow plus a project management tool for production tracking.
 The Mural-shaped need (facilitated workshops) is usually not a primary use case for creative teams.

 The honest test: list your team's last 10 visual collaboration sessions.
 If most were facilitated workshops with multiple participants in 60-90 minute structured sessions, Mural is the better fit.
 If most were sustained creative work where the canvas grows over weeks, Storyflow is the better fit.
+That test is just the session-vs-artifact split applied to your own calendar.

 Neither is universally better.
 Storyflow is better for narrative and creative canvas work.
 Mural is better for workshop facilitation and enterprise design teams.
 The right choice depends on whether your work is sustained creative production or facilitated team ceremonies.